-I witnessed the power of naloxone in 2008 when I had to call the paramedics because my son, with a heroin addiction, had shallow breathing and was gurgling in his throat as he laid on the living room sofa not responding to me,
+I witnessed the power of naloxone in 2008.
+I called the paramedics because my son, a heroin addict, had shallow breathing and was gurgling in his throat as he lay, unresponsive, on the living room sofa.

 Because naloxone kicks out the opioid, a person can go into acute withdrawal.
-Consequently, most of the acute side effects are those of withdrawal from opioids: aches, nausea, vomiting, irritability, sweating, runny nose and diarrhea.
-These effects are incredibly uncomfortable but, importantly, not life-threatening.
-They may last a few hours or a few days, but they will not kill a person.
+Consequently, most of the severe side effects are those of withdrawal from opioids: aches, nausea, vomiting, irritability, sweating, and diarrhea.
+These effects are incredibly uncomfortable, but they’re also not life-threatening, lasting only a few hours or days.

 Buprenorphine/Suboxone as Maintenance Treatments

 While naloxone alone is used in opioid overdoses to reverse the effects in the brain, Suboxone and Subutex are used for maintenance treatment for those in recovery and help stop the cravings for opiates.
 Suboxone is a combination of buprenorphine and naloxone, while Subutex is just buprenorphine.
 Subutex is used for pregnant women.
 After my son got out of the hospital, he was put on a regimen of Suboxone.